garden-io/garden/docs/reference/project-config.md

 # Note that the value garden.io/v1 will break compatibility of your project
 # with Garden Acorn (0.12).
 #
-# Configuring garden.io/v2 explicitly in your project configuration
+# EXPERIMENTAL: Configuring garden.io/v2 explicitly in your project configuration
 # activates the breaking changes introduced in Garden 0.14.
+# The list of breaking changes is not final yet, so use this setting at your own risk.
 #
-# See [Garden 0.14 Migration Guide](https://docs.garden.io/guides/migrating-to-0.14) for more details on the migration
-# from 0.13 to 0.14.
+# Please refer to [the deprecations guide](https://docs.garden.io/guides/deprecations) for more information.
 apiVersion:

 # Indicate what kind of config this is.